 We don’t work with any Service Providers until we have a legal contract in place.
 This is to ensure that they respect your data and rights by keeping your data secure and confidential, limiting their use of your data (i.e. to providing you with the requested Quotes), and not sharing your data with anyone else.

-Marketing VF Limited (“MVF”, “we”, “us”, “our”) is a company registered in England and Wales (company number: 06951544), whose registered office address is at Imperial Works, Perren Street, London NW5 3ED, United Kingdom.
+Approved Index is a brand of Marketing VF Limited (“MVF”, “we”, “us”, “our”) is a company registered in England and Wales (company number: 06951544), whose registered office address is at Imperial Works, Perren Street, London NW5 3ED, United Kingdom.

 For the purposes of the General Data Protection Regulation (the “GDPR”), Marketing VF Limited is the controller in relation to your data.
 We are registered as a controller with the UK Information Commissioner’s Office (ICO) under registration number Z1995728.
 You can confirm our registration here: www.ico.org.uk